-That will be bad.
-Cut some more questions here.
-Or somebody sent in a we were talking about email addresses earlier on, someone says that a lot of people use Hello, ad instead of info and that is quite a friendly one.
+I've got some more questions here.
+Or somebody sent in a, we were talking about email addresses earlier on, someone says that a lot of people use hello@ instead of info@ and that is quite a friendly one.

-I've got a hello at logo lady.com
+I've got a hello@logolady.com

-Robin says why would we want to hide the fact that we're a sole practitioner, we can you know, if I mentioned if we use a personal name or a mobile phone number.
+Robin says, why would we want to hide the fact that we're a sole practitioner, if I mentioned if we use a personal name or a mobile phone number.
 And I think there are pros and cons in that.

 Exactly.
-You don't need to necessarily I don't think the perception of the guy on the street is he might think actually, I want to work with an individual, because he might perceive it as being more value.
-You know, I get to, if I go into this clinic, I get to work with you.
+You don't need to necessarily, I don't think the perception of the guy on the street is, he might think actually, I want to work with an individual, because he might perceive it as being more value.
+You know, if I go into this clinic, I get to work with you.
 And you know, you're gonna understand me, you're gonna know me and every time I come back, I get to work with you rather than going into a bigger organisation or working with this person, this person and this person.

-So there's also I think I made the point that it's much more acceptable to use a mobile phone number now than it used to be.
+I think I made the point that it's much more acceptable to use a mobile phone number now than it used to be.
 It used to be the case that it looks very unprofessional if it was a mobile rather than a landline.
 But I don't know we haven't even got landlines in my clinic anymore.
 We've got VoIP phones, which look like landlines.
-But you know that people don't mind using mobiles, do they?
-And I agree, you know, if it says Robin at a nickname.co.uk I think people patients will potentially really like that.
-Especially if you are a sole practitioner.
-If you think there are lots of practitioners then you either need one for everybody or you need something a little bit more generic which is friendly.
-Vlad is going back in again, just put my logo back up again, especially the old one, because Vlad is offered his his own commentary on my logo, okay.
-He says it makes us look like a bunch of tree surgeons. person, maybe he means the new one is more of a to bring the new one up there.
+But people don't mind using mobiles, do they?
+And I agree, you know, if it says Robin@clinicname.co.uk I think patients will potentially really like that.
+Especially if you are a sole practitioner, if there are lots of practitioners then you either need one for everybody or you need something a little bit more generic which is friendly.
+Vlad is going back in again, Justin, put my logo back up again, especially the old one, because Vlad has offered his own commentary on my logo.
+He says it makes us look like a bunch of tree surgeons, maybe he means the new one, so bring the new one up there.

-He can never control who's going to think what
+You can never control who's going to think what.

-we're not gonna be treating flat.
-And that's a really interesting observation that people have the most unusual.
-No, they have their unique perspective on things.
-And you know, maybe he seen the logo from a tree surgeon that maybe looks a little bit like that.
+I guess we're not gonna be treating Vlad any time soon.
+That's a really interesting observation.

+People have the most unusual, no, they have their unique perspective on things.
+And you know, maybe he's seen a logo from a tree surgeon that maybe looks a little bit like that.
 And now that's embedded in his subconscious.
-So but the thing is, your logo isn't going to work just by itself, you know, potentially it's going to be part of your social media or and you're going to be talking about back problems.
-So you know, it doesn't your logo He doesn't have to say everything about you needs to create a flavour personality is a perception of, of something that is you.
+So but the thing is, your logo isn't going to work just by itself, you know, potentially it's going to be part of your social media and you're going to be talking about back problems.
+So your logo doesn't have to say everything about you, it needs to create a flavour, personality is a perception of something that is you.